G0ldenGunSec/backdoorLnkMacroStagerObfuscated/README.md

 On run, the macro will search the user's desktop looking for any .lnk files (shortcuts) that match target executables as defined during generation of the macro.
 Typical use-cases focus on highly-utilized shortcuts (iexplore, chrome, firefox, etc.)

 The two-step approach is done to defeat application-aware security measures that flag on launches of powershell from unexpected programs, such as a direct launch from office applications.
-As the macro is pure vbscript and does not leverage powershell it is less likely to be detected by these types of tools.
+As the macro is pure VBA and does not leverage powershell or spawn any child processes it is less likely to be detected by these types of tools.
+Moreover, modifications made by the macro should not require administrative rights on the endpoint.
 Obfuscation of the macro is done to evade antivirus.
+The macro is currently configured as an Auto_Close() for some basic sandbox evasion, feel free to change to a different execution method as needed.

 Usage: Drop backdoorLnkMacroObfuscated.py into rootEmpireFolder/lib/stagers/windows and start empire, the stager should now show up in your stagers list (usestager windows/backdoorLnkMacroObfuscated.py)